jeremyephron/machine-setup/README.md

 Sets up a machine environment from a clean install.

 I end up on new machines all the time and need to reinstall the same things over again, copy settings files, etc. This repo is my solution.
-To run it, you need to get the repository over to the machine, most of which come with `git`
+Everything here is my personal files and preferences, so you may not want to use them (though I think my Vim setup is pretty nice!).
+That being said, you may still find this repo useful to co-opt for your own purposes or as an example of various things (like a great [.vimrc](resources/vim/.vimrc) file!).

-preinstalled:
+To run it, you need to get the repository over to the machine, most of which come with `git` preinstalled:

 ```
 git clone https://github.com/jeremyephron/machine-setup